MiamiOH-CSE274/Portfolio/README.md

 * Consult with Dr. Brinkman on an alternative project

 I chose to do the Queue Lab for the implementation of a Queue.
-Here is a link to my repository on github which includes the source code: https://github.com/MiamiOH-CSE274/03_Queue_Lab/tree/kojsmn
+Here is a link to my source code in my branch in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/03_Queue_Lab/blob/kojsmn/ArrayQueue.ipp

 7 - Create an implementation of a List
 ----